akeneo/pim-docs/cookbook/import_export/product-import.rst

 If violations are encountered, the product is skipped and the violation message is added in the execution report.

-When an item is skipped, or nor returned by the processor, the writer doesn't receive it and it's not saved.
+When an item is skipped, or not returned by the processor, the writer doesn't receive it and it's not saved.

 .. code-block:: php